www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

     * [ ] Create logo for Cin.
     * [ ] Consider subtitle for the first running version: `No Rest for The Guilty`
     * [ ] `cin.stories`
+* [ ] Create design documents.
+    * [ ] Art style should allow to start with very minimal models and to easily improves these bit by bit, in order to minimize the required resources for the art style as the beginning.
+      The minimal art version needs to be nice, so that initially the required work is minimized, while more complex improvements are pushed as far as possible into the past.
+    * [ ] Use blocks for initial 3D models, as its easiest to model and to create textures/color to such.
+* [ ] Create objectives documents.
+    * [ ] Provide injection framework for injecting optimization problems into other optimization problems, in order to model complex problems via unrelated and therefore easier to develop problems.
 # Ideas
 * [ ] Integrate school scheduling into game,
   where players learn to retrieve life points by using skills,